reimagined/resolve/docs/sagas.md

 ### Handle Events

-An event handler function runs for every occurrence of a specific event.
+An event handler function runs for each occurrence of a specific event.
 It has the following general structure:

 ```js
 EVENT_NAME: async (